UK prepares to welcome thousands of Hong Kongers fleeing national security law - KION546

 China has reacted angrily to the proposed plan, claiming it breaches the agreement under which Hong Kong was handed over from British to Chinese rule, which London in turn argues the national security law undermines.

+In a regular press conference Friday, Chinese Ministry of Foreign Affairs spokesman Zhao Lijian accused the UK of “disregarding the fact that Hong Kong has returned to the motherland for 24 years” and violating promises made at the time of handover.

-In a statement Friday, China’s embassy to the UK said the proposal to grant BN(O) holders a path to citizenship was “interfering in China’s internal affairs, and violating international law and the basic norms governing international relations.”
+He said the BN(O) path to citizenship “seriously violates China’s sovereignty, grossly interferes in Hong Kong affairs and China’s internal affairs, and seriously violates international law and basic norms of international relations.”

-“The Chinese side has repeatedly expressed its grave concern and strong opposition, and will certainly respond with counter-measures,” the Embassy added. “(We urge) the UK side to recognize the fact that Hong Kong is part of China, immediately correct its mistakes and stop interfering in Hong Kong affairs, which are China’s internal affairs, in any form.
-Interference will only be self-defeating.”
+From January 31, Zhao said, China will no longer recognize BN(O) passports as travel documents or identification proof, “and reserves the right to take further measures.”

+It’s not clear what practical effects such a move would have, however, as most Hong Kong residents, whether foreign or Chinese nationals, use locally-issued identification cards for the purposes of entering or exiting the territory, and also for most identification purposes.
+Many of those who are eligible for a BN(O) passport will also be entitled to apply for, and may already hold, a Hong Kong passport, which can also be used for these purposes.

 Writing earlier this month, Regina Ip, a member of Hong Kong leader Carrie Lam’s cabinet, suggested that as a result of the UK’s move, Beijing could revoke the right of Hong Kongers to hold dual citizenship, something not enjoyed by people on the mainland, and impose Chinese nationality laws fully on the city.